seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 ![](images/2.png)

 This will open a new tab with that says "Load a model" in the center of the view.
-Find the MASK.stl file that you downloaded and drag and drop it into the center of the window.
+Find the VISOR.stl file that you downloaded and drag and drop it into the center of the window.

 If the model is too large for your printer, AutoMaker may ask you if you want to resize the STL before loading.
 Select the "No" option and load the model as is.
 (Not all systems will ask if you want to resize before loading the model.
 Don't worry if it doesn't just continue on below).